Donald Houston: Early life

-Houston was born in 10 Thomas Street, Tonypandy, on Tuesday 6 November 1923 in the village of Clydach Vale, near Tonypandy, Glamorgan and was the elder brother of actor Glyn Houston and a sister, Jean.
+Houston was born in Clydach Vale, near Tonypandy, Wales and was the elder brother of actor Glyn Houston and a sister, Jean.

 His father Alexander Houston, was a professional football player from Scotland, and his mother Elsie M Jones, ran a milk round.
-Following the death of their mother at age 29, Donald and brother Glyn Houston were raised by their grandmother while their father had to leave Wales in order to find work.
+Following the death of their mother at age 29, Donald and brother Glyn Houston were raised by their grandmother while their father scoured the United Kingdom in order to find work.

 After leaving school he worked at a local colliery before deciding to start an acting career.
 In 1940 he performed on stage with the Pilgrim Players.
 He served in the Royal Air Force during the Second World War as a rear gunner and radio officer.

 Acting career

-Houston had a successful career as a character actor in British film and television, with prominent parts in several well-known films, including Yangtse Incident (1957), The Longest Day (1962, in which he appeared alongside Richard Burton), 633 Squadron (1964), Where Eagles Dare (1968, again with Burton) and The Sea Wolves (1981).
-He would sometimes indulge his Welsh accent, and at other times conceal it behind an English public school voice.
+Houston had a successful career as a character actor in film and television, with prominent parts in several well-known films, including Yangtse Incident (1957), The Longest Day (1962, in which he appeared alongside Richard Burton), 633 Squadron (1964), Where Eagles Dare (1968, again with Burton) and The Sea Wolves (1981).
+He would sometimes indulge his Welsh accent, and at other times conceal it behind a Received Pronunciation voice.
 His forte tended to be authority figures, often military, such as the brilliant but tough David Caulder, the head of Moonbase 3, or Dr Francis in "Thirteen to Centaurus" (from the anthology series Out of the Unknown).

 He could also handle comedy, as he proved with Doctor in the House (1954) and the later Doctor in Distress (1963), both significant successes in Europe, and Carry On Jack (1963).
 Though preferring quality parts, he was not above journeyman work in films such as Maniac (1963) and Tales That Witness Madness (1973).

 Death

-He died on 13 October 1991, of a stroke.
+He died on 13 October 1991, of a stroke in Coimbra, Portugal.

 The house in which he was born in Tonypandy, Rhondda is marked with a Blue Plaque historical marker.
 The unveiling ceremony was attended by Donald's daughter Sian, his granddaughter Michela, his sister Jean Rees and other family members and friends.
-Historian Peter Stead spoke about Donald Houston's British film career at the plaque unveiling ceremony.
+Historian Peter Stead spoke about Donald Houston's film career at the plaque unveiling ceremony.